microsoft/Fabric-Readiness/events/2024-fabric-webinar.md

 # Thank You for Attending the Microsoft AI Tour!

-We're delighted you joined us for the "Make your data AI ready with Microsoft Fabric" session.
+We're delighted you joined us for the "Power Business Decisions with Cloud Scale Analytics - Getting Started with Microsoft Fabric in 60 Minutes" session.
 Below, you'll find a treasure trove of resources to further your learning and engagement with Microsoft Fabric.

 ![](./assets/azure-webinar-getting-started-fabric.png)